Islam in the United Arab Emirates: Shia

 affairs, including overseeing mosques and community activities, managing financial affairs, and hiring preachers.
 The government permits Shia Muslims to observe Ashura in private gatherings, but not in public rallies.

 Shia Islam is practiced by approximately 5-10% of Emiratis.
 It is also practiced among expatriate Muslim communities living in the country, most notably Iranians, as well as some Arabs, Pakistanis, Indians, and other nationalities.
 Non-Twelver Shia branches such as Ismailis and the Dawoodi Bohras are also present.

 Month of Ramadan

-During the month of Ramadan, it is illegal to publicly eat, drink, chew or smoke between sunrise and sunset.
+During the month of Ramadan, it is illegal to publicly eat, drink, chew or smoke between dawn and sunset.
 Exceptions are made for pregnant women, children, and diabetics or anyone else who cannot fast.
 The law applies to both Muslims and non-Muslims, and failure to respect the Islamic tradition results in fines.
 Designated cafes and restaurants operate in the morning but with decreased operation hours and cater to non-Muslims or people who are not fasting.